North America 1904.0504

-United States ends its protectorate over Cuba
+The United States ended its protectorate over Cuba.

 On 24 January 1903, the United States and the United Kingdom signed the Hay-Herbert Treaty, entrusting the resolution of the boundary dispute between Alaska and Canada to an arbitration by a mixed tribunal of three Americans, two Canadians, and one Briton.
 On 20 October, this tribunal agreed on a final demarcation line that was a compromise between the American and Canadian claims.